nginxinc/nginx-ingress-workshops/Rancher/labs/lab6/readme.md

 1. In the terminal window, run this command to start the load generation using `wrk` inside a docker container.  `CHANGE the IP Address` to match your Loadbalancer External-IP.

     ```bash
-    docker run --rm williamyeh/wrk -t4 -c200 -d20m -H 'Host: cafe.example.com' --timeout 2s https://10.1.1.100/coffee
+    nerdctl run --rm williamyeh/wrk -t2 -c200 -d2m -H 'Host: cafe.example.com' --timeout 2s https://10.1.1.100/coffee
     ```

     ![run wrk load generator](media/lab6_wrk-load-generation.png)

-    This will run the `wrk` load tool for **20 minutes**, with **200 connections**.
+    This will run the `wrk` load tool for **2 minutes**, with **200 connections**.
 You can run this command again if you need additional time.

 1. Observe your NGINX Dashboard - http://dashboard.example.com/stub_status.html